cwrjr/Ecom-Project/replit.md

 - **Ratings**: Product review and rating system
 - **Favorites**: User wishlist functionality
 - **Categories**: Product categorization system

+*Note: Data is stored in-memory and will reset on server restart.
+Ready for database integration when needed.*

 ### UI/UX Features
 - **Responsive Design**: Mobile-first approach with tablet and desktop optimization